-GDOT report that there were over 1500 fatalities on the road in Georgia last year.
-And most incidents happen with NEW drivers.
-Starting children on an awareness and safety campaign as young as possible can ONLY help them when they begin driving, and minimize their chances of being a statistic.
+Georgia has the 14th highest traffic fatality rate in the country, and most incidents happen with NEW drivers.
+Starting children on an awareness and safety campaign as young as possible can ONLY help them when they begin driving and minimize their chances of being a statistic.

 11 Levels of Driver Safety Courses.
 As I mention above, older kids must take the 101 test before driving the Smart cars.
 But that’s just the beginning…there are 11 levels of courses to help your child advance their skills.

 These tests (and a few other perks) are free to those holding a Tiny Towne ID Card.
 Interestingly, hubby and I could not have passed the 101 test the first time.
 It took Cooper twice, though the owner told us it usually takes about four times to pass.
 The standards of Tiny Towne are high, and we love that!

 Simulators and Smart Cars.
 After passing the 101 test, kids will move to the simulator where they learn about following the lines on the road, using their right foot for both the gas and break, using turn signals, etc.

 From there, they progress to the Smart Car, which they drive on an advanced track.
 Here kids learn about road markings, road signs, traffic signals and more.